Why You Need a Medicare Supplement Insurance Plan

 - Twenty percent coinsurance for doctor bills and other medical expenses

-By law, Medicare Supplement insurance plans are standardized into twelve plans (Plans A through L).
-That means Plan F from one company must include the same benefits as plan F from another company.
+By law, Medicare Supplement insurance plans are standardized into twelve plans.
+That means Medicare Supplement Insurance Plan F* from one company must include the same benefits as the same plan from another company.
 While the benefits must be the same, each company’s rates, reputation, membership features and quality of service can vary.
-With Blue Cross and Blue Shield of Oklahoma, you don’t have to sacrifice comprehensive benefits or freedom-of-choice for affordability.
-Their Medicare Supplement plans provide substantial benefits at rates that can save you money over other plans.
+With Blue Cross and Blue Shield of Oklahoma you don’t have to sacrifice comprehensive benefits or freedom-of-choice for affordability.

 All Blue Cross and Blue Shield of Oklahoma Medicare Supplement Insurance plans give you: